Amorymeltzer/mls/notes.md

 - Graph won't load data named as R_f15, RBI_f15; need to rename those
 - Why so small?
 Font size shrunk but the table is tiny
 - Maybe beef up font size?
 Or just table size?
+- Figure out how to generate season index of individual games
+- That could tie in well with news header and "archive" footer?